STEPHEN F. AUSTIN STATE UNIVERSITY

 Pease, A. & Pease, B. P. (2004).
 The definitive book of body language.
 New York: Bantam Dell, Random House.

 Some of the external readings are included below.
-See each week's assignment for the specific readings required.
 Some of these are large files so it may take a bit to download.
 Either be patient or go to broadband or cable site and save to a disk for use.:

 bigler.pdf